SunsetQuest/BigFloat/README.md

   110.|11001100100110110010011001111111 (if rounding down or dropping bits) 110.|11001100100110110010011010000000 (if rounded to nearest)
 ```
-^** "|" is the separator for the in-precision and out-of-precision hidden bits.*\
+^** "|" is the separator for the in-precision and out-of-precision guard bits.*\
-*** "[ ]" bits even past the hidden bits - the bits to be rounded*^
+*** "[ ]" bits even past the guard bits - the bits to be rounded*^

-Even though these bits were in the hidden area and are considered out-of-precision, rounding helps with the loss of precision with successive math operations operating on it.
+Even though these bits were in the hidden guard area and are considered out-of-precision, rounding helps with the loss of precision with successive math operations operating on it.
 The precision slowly decreases with chopping off the bits (i.e., rounding down).
 However, if rounding is done correctly for some math functions, the rounding up and down of the least significant digit will cancel each other out over time.
 This is equivalent to counting the number of heads when flipping a coin several times.

-Here is an example where hidden bits correct cumulative rounding errors.
+Here is an example where guard bits correct cumulative rounding errors.
 For Reference, the correct answer...
 ```
 1000.110100|000000010000000001010110... (exact)
 ```